 An attacker can try to gain access to your WordPress website by guessing different combinations of email addresses until they find the right one.
 That’s why it’s crucial to control the email address used to log in to your WordPress admin area.

 You can do this by installing and activating the Limit Login Attempts plugin.
 This will add an extra layer of security to your website by blocking any IP addresses that have tried to access your site too many times with incorrect credentials.

-This is a simple step that you can take to protect your site from the start.
-Login protection locks down all but "admin" user accounts, which means if any bots or scripts try to crack into websites indiscriminately, they won’t be able to find yours and gain access.
+This is a simple step that can protect your site from the start.
+Login protection locks down all accounts except “admin,” which prevents bots or scripts from trying to break into websites indiscriminately.

 Go to Settings -> General in your WordPress dashboard and scroll down to the “Login Protection” section to activate login protection.
 Next, tick the box that says “Enable Login Protection” and save your changes.

 A strong password is a must for any WordPress site.
 The stronger your password the harder it will be for hackers to get in, so don’t use the default.
 A strong password should contain upper and lowercase letters, numbers, and special characters.
-Choose a random sequence of more than eight digits for the best results.
+Choose a random sequence of more than eight digits to maximize results.

 One of the dangers of launching a website is that it can quickly become a target for spammers.
 To protect your contact form from being abused, be sure to check all form submissions for spam.
 Several plugins are available to help you do this, such as Akismet and WP-Spam Shield.

 One of the first things people will see when they visit your website is your logo.
 And, if you have a link to your homepage in the header, it’s one of the first things they’ll click on as well.

 To make sure that this happens, go to Appearance -> Customize in your WordPress dashboard and scroll down to the “Header” section.
 Then, under the “Logo & Header Text” heading, tick the box that says “Link Logo to Homepage” and save your changes.